m8sec/pymeta/README.md

 # pymeta
 Pymeta is a Python3 rewrite of the tool [PowerMeta](https://github.com/dafthack/PowerMeta), created by [dafthack](https://twitter.com/dafthack) in PowerShell.
 It uses specially crafted search queries to identify and download the following file types (pdf, xls, xlsx, doc, docx, ppt, pptx) from a given domain using Google and Bing.
 Once downloaded, metadata is extracted from these files using Phil Harvey's [exiftool](https://sno.phy.queensu.ca/~phil/exiftool/).
-This is a common place for penetration testers to find internal domain names, usernames, naming conventions, and software/version numbers.
+This is a common place for penetration testers to find internal domain names, usernames, software/version numbers, and identify an organization's naming conventions.

 Pymeta can also be pointed at a directory to extract metadata from files manually downloaded using the '-dir' command line argument.
 See the 'Usage', and 'All Options' sections for more information.